We are supporting faculty who need to move classes online. Faculty can:

-Online and blended learning programs include online courses, blended courses, off-campus courses, study abroad programs, the Washington semester program, remote practicum assignments, and similar off-campus learning experiences for credit.
-Our goal is to provide JMU students and faculty, in off-campus locations, with the same excellent library services that are available to the campus community.
+At James Madison University (JMU), online, blended, and distance learning includes programs and curricula offered through online courses, blended courses, off-campus courses, study abroad programs, the Washington semester program, remote practicum assignments, and similar off-campus learning experiences for credit.
+The goal of JMU Libraries Online, Blended, and Distance Learning is to provide JMU students and faculty, in on- and off-campus locations, with the same library expertise, services, and support that are available to the campus community.

 - Quality Matters Rubric (JMU Libraries have been an institution member since 2011)